Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It would feel like wartime.

-Like it's just a weird thing to do.
+Like, it's just a weird thing to do.

 Yeah.

-Get your kids in the car and go and watch a plane coming in.
+Kids in the car and go and watch a plane coming in.

 Yeah, like when people used to turn up to see a train arrive.